robcoward/chef-openswan-awsvpn/README.md

-nvm_openswan_vpn Cookbook
+openswan-awsvpn Cookbook
 =========================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwhich.
+This cookbook configures OpenSwan and Quagga as a Customer Gateway for an Amazon VPC.

+Original script adapted from https://github.com/patrickbcullen/Openswan-VPC

 Requirements
 ------------